akomba/MOO-Tokensale/README.md

 * min purchase depends on the date( presale- 50 Ehter and publicsale - 0.15 Ether)
 * max purchase depends on the date( presale- 1000 Ether and publicsale .
 600 Ether)
+* max tokens what a buyer can buy default is = max contributon * bacis rate , the Admin can set this value to call `setMaxTokenCap()`
 * pre-authorised

 ## Bonus